CarVac/MeleeConchRuleset/ruleset.md

 ### Digital Input, Analog Stick Outputs

-When simultaneous opposing cardinal Digital Inputs are pressed, the output must be resolved according to one of the following options:

-1. Neutral: when opposing cardinals are pressed, the output must be 0 in that axis.
+When simultaneous opposing cardinal Digital Inputs are pressed, the output must be resolved according to Neutral SOCD: when opposing cardinals are pressed, the output must be 0 in that axis.
-2. Second-Input Priority, No Reactivation (2IP No Reactivation): when one cardinal is already pressed and its opposing cardinal is also pressed, the output follows the second cardinal.
-However, if the second cardinal is released, the output must be 0 instead of *reactivating* the first cardinal.

-(these are intended to prevent overly strong dashdance timing mixups)

-**For future research: travel time emulation in combination with various SOCD versions**

-**For future research: restrictions on combinations of coordinates accessible as a single modifier set**

-Modifier Inputs used to influence the output coordinate of an Analog Stick may not change the Zone (neutral, cardinal in the deadzone, or diagonal quadrant) of the coordinate.
-WHAT ABOUT ANGLED FSMASH

-B, when used as a Modifier Input, cannot change the targeted Analog Stick Output angle more than 0.5 degrees.

 The following Analog Stick coordinates must not be accessible using Digital Inputs for either the Control Stick or the C-Stick: